sanamasif/Entri_dsml_tasks/README.md

 ML Regression Task 1-This file aims to predict insurance claim charges using ml regression techniques, involving data exploration, preprocessing, model building, and evaluation to develop an accurate predictive model based on features such as age, gender, BMI, number of children, smoking status, and region.

-ML classification Task 2-This file contains code and data for a ml classification task aimed at predicting outcome/target based on features.
+ML Drug classification Task 2-This file contains code and data setof patients all of whom suffered from the same illnes.during their course of treatement each patient responded to one of 5 medication DRUG A,B,C,X,Y.its aimed to predicting outcome/target based on features.

 ML simple linear regression-This file contains code for predicting salaries using linear regression, where the model estimates target based on variables such as years of experience, education level, and location.